gchq/sleeper/docs/05-ingest.md

 For executor nodes, you can assign weights to instance types to define the amount of capacity that each instance type provides.
 By default, each instance type delivers a capacity of 1.
 You can set custom weights for an instance type by adding a number after the instance type in this comma separated list.
-This must be a whole number
+This must be a whole number.

 For example:
 ```properties